Convolutional Deep Kernel Machines: Background

 \section{Background}

 \textbf{Deep Kernel Machines.} A detailed derivation of DKMs can be found in Appendix \ref{app:dkm} or \citet{dkm}.
 In a nutshell, DKMs are derived from deep Gaussian processes where the intermediate layers $\Fell \in \mathbb{R}^{P \times N_\ell}$, with $P$ datapoints and $N_\ell$ features, have been made infinitely wide ($N_\ell \to \infty$).
 However, in the traditional infinite-width limit, representations become fixed \citep[e.g.][]{aitchison2020why,dkm}.
-In contrast, the DKM \citep{dkm} modifies the likelihood function so that, in the infinite-width setting, representations remain flexible and are learned from data.
-While the full derivation is somewhat involved, the key idea of the resulting algorithm is to consider the Gram matrices (which are training-example by training-example matrices like kernels) at each layer of the model as \textit{parameters}, and optimise them according to an objective.
+The DKM \citep{dkm} modifies the likelihood function so that, in the infinite limit, representations remain flexible and adapt to data.
+While the full derivation is somewhat involved, the key idea of the resulting algorithm is to consider the Gram matrices (which are $P \times P$ matrices like kernels) at each layer of the model as \textit{parameters}, and optimise them according to an objective.
 Here we give a short, practical introduction to DKMs.

 As DKMs are ultimately infinite-width DGPs, and we cannot practically work with infinite-width features, we must instead work in terms of Gram matrices: